atultrp/Bootstrap-Website-Template/README.md

 # ⚡️ Bootstrap Website Template ⚡️

-This is the Business Website Template for who wants a Template for their Business purpose.
+This is the Business Website Template for those who wants a Template for their Business purpose.
 ## 📃️ Documentation

 This website template is simply made by using